-Citizens have two options for pickup of VEGETATIVE DEBRIS (branches, yard waste, etc.):
+Citizens have two options for pickup of branches, yard waste, etc.:

 (1) Prepare vegetative debris for collection along with your normal weekly yard waste collection.
 Bag or containerize up to five (5) cubic yards for weekly yard waste collection (Five cubic yards roughly equals 30 garbage bags OR a standard pickup truck bed filled to the top).

 (2) Pile vegetative storm debris in a large pile at the curb at least three feet away from utility boxes, poles, mailboxes, fire hydrants and other obstacles.
-Haulers will begin collecting these debris piles beginning MONDAY, SEPT.
-25, 2017.
-Crews use vehicles with large mechanical arms that grab and scoop debris, so please DO NOT PLACE MATERIALS UNDER TREES or near any obstacles.
+Haulers will begin collecting these debris piles beginning Sept.
+25. Crews use vehicles with large mechanical arms that grab and scoop debris, so please do not place debris under trees or near any obstacles.
 Crews will be working seven days a week from sunrise to sunset but there won't be a schedule for your particular street.
 Crews will make multiple passes over the entire city.
 Please avoid parking on the street if a first pass for pickup has not been completed.

-"WHITE GOODS WASTE" - "White Goods" describes large appliances (refrigerators, deep freezers, etc.) Citizens can schedule pickup of these large items by calling 630-CITY.
+"White goods," describes large appliances (refrigerators, deep freezers, etc.), must be scheduled for pickup calling 630-CITY.